ParthaPRay/router_embedding/README.md

 # Router by Embedding Models
-This repo contains a code that uses embedding model to enroute the prompt to appropriate STATIC route.
+This repo contains a code that uses embedding model to enroute the prompt to appropriate STATIC route in proper fashion.

 # Always run the code inside the virtual enviornment